Department of Sociology & Anthropology, Elon University, 2035 Campus Box, Elon, NC, 27244

 Videogame—ANTHROPOLOGY!!, a roleplaying game with an early 2000s aesthetic that introduces players to the major theorists, theories, and methods of sociocultural anthropology

-Language in Culture & Society, Dr. Alexander Dent (Spring 2014)
+Language in Culture & Society, with Alexander Dent

 GRANTS & AWARDS

 2020 The National Science Foundation (Co-Principal Investigator, $97,509, co-written with Sarah Wagner [PI], Joel Kuipers, Roy Richard Grinker, and Jorge Benavides-Rawson) Funerary Practices, Pandemic Confinement, and the Implications for COVID-19 Transmission

 2013-2018 University Fellowships, George Washington University ($22,500/year)

 2014 Jane B. Hart Endowment for Anthropology

 2012 Michael Scheonecke Travel Grant, American Culture Association

 2012 Conference Travel Grant for Graduate Students, GWU

 2005, 2008 AmeriCorps Education Grant ($5,000 each)